codingdave/WDMC-Ex2/1.SerialCable/README.md

 1. to disassemble your device
 2. get access to the serial pins
 3. solder 3 dupont cables
-4. connect the serial to another device; I used a Rasperry PI with a "USB to UART" [^1] serial adapter.
+4. connect the cables to a computer.
+That is connect the serial from the device to a serial reader-transmitter.
+You can use a Rasperry PI if you own one as it comes with UARTs onboard.
+But you can also use a _USB to UART_ [^1] serial adapter which costs around 10$.

 ## Disassemble your device